medizininformatik-initiative/fts-next/docs/usage/configuration.md

 like ports, certificates, logging, etc. Please see the [Agent Configuration](../agent) section for more information.

-_Note: You can mainly use the provided `application.yaml` as-is, but we highly recommend configuring https using the [ssl-bundles](../configuration/ssl-bundles) and [server](../configuration/server) sections._
+_Note: For CDA and RDA you can mainly use the provided `application.yaml` as-is.
+For the TCA at least deidentification and consent backends must be configured in the `application.yaml`_ We highly recommend configuring https using the [ssl-bundles](../configuration/ssl-bundles) and [server](../configuration/server) sections and have a look at the [security](../configuration/security) section for authentication/authorization.

 ## Transfer Project Configuration